NUS-Project/MedMASLab/README.md

 ---

+## 🔥 News
+If you want a comprehensive understanding of the landscape of medical agents, visit our curated survey of 300+ papers: [Landmark-of-medical-agent](https://github.com/NUS-Project/Landmark-of-medical-agent)

 ## 🏆 Performance Comparison: General-Task vs Medicine-Specific MAS Methods
 This table compares the performance of general-task and medicine-specific methods across five aspects in the medical domain:
 - **Medical Literature Reasoning** (PubMedQA)